kunalj101/python_intro_hackathon/chapter1.md

 Python (an interpreted language) has gathered a lot of interest recently as a preferred choice of language for data analysis.
 Here are some reasons in favour of learning Python:

 * It is open source – free to install and use
-* Python has awesome online community - latest algorithms come to Python in a matter of days
+* Python has an awesome online community - latest algorithms come to Python in a matter of days
 * It is easy to learn
 * It can become a common language for data science and production of web-based analytics products